chrismaximin/executable_mock/README.md

 However you don't actually want to run the real `docker` executable every time this script runs in your tests.

-Example of a test (RSpec style here, but it is compatible with anything as it is just pure ruby):
+Example of a test (RSpec style here, but it is compatible with anything as it is just pure Ruby):

 ```ruby
 mappings = {